-Holst Centre: is an independent R&D centre created by TNO and IMEC, that develops wireless autonomous sensor technologies and flexible electronics, in an open innovation setting with industry and in dedicated research trajectories.
+Holst Centre: is an independent R&D center created by TNO and IMEC, that develops wireless autonomous sensor technologies and flexible electronics, in an open innovation setting with industry and in dedicated research trajectories.
 Photonics is central to many of the technology programs including large area flexible (medical) imagers, free form lighting and signage, sensors, virtual reality displays and next generation manufacturing processes.
+With PITC there is now a strong focus on integrated photonics programs